rescbr/chameleon/trunkAutoResolution/FOLDER_README.txt

 by Diebuche to hold the original patch, for both documentation and eventual merge to the trunk.

+Also note that, the Resolution module is not present, since it's functionality is covered by AutoResolution.

 Credits and Thanks to Lebidou.